UNB Reds: Varsity sports

+Curling

+The UNB men's and women's curling teams compete annually at the Atlantic University Sport Curling Championships.
+In 2015, the men's team led by skip Josh Barry won the inaugural event.
+In 2024, the women's team led by skip Jenna Campbell captured the first women's curling title in program history.
+In 2025, the men's team competed in the 2025 New Brunswick Tankard.

 Men's hockey

 The University of New Brunswick's men's hockey program can trace its lineage back to 1880 and was an inaugural member of the Maritime Intercollegiate Hockey League in 1906.
-Then known as the Red Devils, the team made their first appearance in the national tournament in 1964 where they lost to the Alberta Golden Bears, but defeated the Montreal Carabins to win a bronze medal.
-The Varsity Reds won a silver medal in 1997 and then won their first national championship the following year, in 1998, by defeating the Acadia Axemen by a score of 6-3.
+Then known as the Red'n Black.
+The team made their first appearance in the national tournament in 1964 (only the second year it was held) where they lost to the Alberta Golden Bears, but defeated the Montreal Carabins to win a bronze medal.
+UNB, under The Varsity Reds banner, won a silver medal in 1997 and then won their first national championship the following year, in 1998, by defeating the Acadia Axemen by a score of 6–3.

-The Reds men's hockey team has appeared in 13 gold medal games and has won eight national championships, most recently in 2019.
+The REDS men's hockey team has appeared in 15 gold medal games and has won ten national championships, most recently in 2024.
 The University of New Brunswick has hosted the national tournament six times and the team has won two titles on home ice.
-The Reds have also won 17 AUS conference championship banners, including three in a row from 2018 to 2020.
+The Reds have also won 20 AUS conference championship banners, including three in a row on two separate occasions, between 2018–2020 and 2022–2024 respectively.